 However, your solicitor will deduct a success fee from your compensation should your claim succeed.
 The success fee is a legally limited percentage.

-For further information on how a No Win No Fee from our panel could help you with your prescription error compensation claim, you can contact our advisors:
+For further information on how a No Win No Fee from our panel could help you with your compensation claim for prescription errors, you can contact our advisors:

 - Phone an advisor on 0800 408 7825